Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 Both the “lazy” keto diet and the “dirty” keto diet are variations of the standard ketogenic diet, however, there is an important distinction between these two sub-versions.

-The lazy keto diet, while reducing carbs, emphasizes real, whole, unprocessed food for the bulk of the diet (fats and protein), as well as for the minimal carbs.
+Lazy keto diets, weight loss while reducing carbs, emphasize real, whole, unprocessed food for the bulk of the diet (fats and protein), as well as for the minimal carbs.
 This means that the diet follower shouldn’t get their protein and fat from just any source (such as fried, processed foods), but from healthy sources, specifically: lean, organic meat, coconut oil, olive oil, nuts, seeds, and avocado.
 In other words, food quality matters.

-By contrast, a “dirty” keto diet does not specify where the macro food sources come from, and may even encourage diet followers to choose unhealthy sources of protein and fat (such as fast foods, processed meat, and fried foods).
-Dirty keto cares only about the macros and calorie delineation, not about the quality of the food.
+By contrast, a dirty keto diet does not specify where the macro food sources come from, and may even encourage diet followers to choose unhealthy sources of protein and fat (such as fast foods, processed meat, and fried foods).
+Dirty keto cares only about the macros and calorie delineation, not about the quality of the food to lose weight.

 Foods To Eat On The Lazy Keto Diet